sbrl/thebigwarehouse/BigBoxOfCSS.md

 ## Preprocessors and rewriters
  - [CSS Shorthand Generator](http://shrthnd.volume7.io/) - A wensite that converts your long hand styling rules into their shorthand versions
  - [Myth](http://myth.io/) - A preprocessor that converts CSS using all the laatest techniques into CSS that every browser will understand with graceful fallbacks
+ - [PurifyCSS](https://github.com/purifycss/purifycss) - Automatically remove unused CSS at build time.
+Great if you use CSS frameworks as this tool can seriously cut down on the amount of CSS that is sent to the user's browser.

 ## Generators and Calculators
  - [Ultimate CSS Gradient Generator](http://www.colorzilla.com/gradient-editor/) - A GUI to help you design CSS gradients